MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-3/index.md

 ### Safety and documentation

-Graham Featherstone was appointed our group leader / secretary and thus wrote our group's this week's documentation on the use of the [Epilog Fusion Rro 48](https://www.epiloglaser.com/laser-machines/fusion-pro-laser-series/) laser cutter, which can be found [here](https://grahamfeatherstone.gitlab.io/digital-fabrication/Projects/LaserTraining/Laser.html).
+Graham Featherstone was appointed our group leader / secretary and thus wrote our group's this week's documentation on the use of the [Epilog Fusion Pro 48](https://www.epiloglaser.com/laser-machines/fusion-pro-laser-series/) laser cutter, which can be found [here](https://grahamfeatherstone.gitlab.io/digital-fabrication/Projects/LaserTraining/Laser.html).
 Aalto Fablab also has extensive step-by-step documentation about its everyday use on the [Aalto University Wiki](https://wiki.aalto.fi/display/AF/Laser+Cutting+with+Epilog+Fusion+Pro+48).

 To briefly summarize the process: turn on ventilation to the max, register your presence (periodically every 5 minutes) by tapping the card reader with the card next to it, open the laser cutter lid, insert your material and close the lid, turn the key (available during 9 - 16 from staff) to turn on the laser cutter, open designs in Illustrator, choose "File > Print", position them in the Epilog software, adjust speed and power, set "Auto Focus" to "Plunger", click "Print" on the computer and then press the play/pause button on the machine after which, enjoy the satisfying show.
 When finished, wait a moment for the air to clear out inside the machine before opening the lid.
 In case of small trouble, press the play/pause button on the machine to pause the cutting.
 In case of big trouble, press the big red button.
 In case of software issues, turning it off and on again seems to work here too.